Jackfruit: Fruit

-Jackfruit has a distinctive sweet and fruity aroma.
-In a study of flavour volatiles in five jackfruit cultivars, the main volatile compounds detected were ethyl isovalerate, propyl isovalerate, butyl isovalerate, isobutyl isovalerate, 3-methylbutyl acetate, 1-butanol, and 2-methylbutan-1-ol.
+When fully ripe, jackfruit has a strong aroma which is pleasant to some, unpleasant to others.
+The odor of the pulp of the opened fruit resembles those of pineapple and banana; in a study of flavour volatiles in five jackfruit cultivars, the main volatile compounds detected were ethyl isovalerate, propyl isovalerate, butyl isovalerate, isobutyl isovalerate, 3-methylbutyl acetate, 1-butanol, and 2-methylbutan-1-ol.